codeannex/ui-react/src/components/client/Form/EXAMPLE_BASIC_FORM.md

 `*` An important item to note is the validators can do any type of validation, however the return value must be either `undefined` for valid input, or `error message` for invalid input.
 When the input is invalid the error message provided will be render to the associated field.

-`* Currently` Additionally the form will validate as the user causes change events to fire.
+`*` Additionally the form will validate as the user causes change events to fire.
 However the form will not register a fields error state for the first time until the fields `touched` state has been set.
 This occurs after the onBlur event fires when the user leaves the field.
 This behavior can be changed by passing the validateOnSubmitOnly prop into the `Form` component `see step 4 below.`

 ```
 const handleValidators = (values: Values) => {